giuseppeg/postcss-pseudo-classes/README.md

   // default contains `:root`.
   blacklist: [],

+  // (optional) create classes for a restricted list of selectors
+  // N.B. the colon (:) is optional
+  restrictTo: [':nth-child', 'hover'],

   // default is `false`.
 If `true`, will output CSS
   // with all combinations of pseudo styles/pseudo classes.
   allCombinations: true,